Confederate States of America

 Standard military mail sent within the regular mailstream requires

 standard U.S. postage.
-Some military departments may use Official
+Some military departments used Official

-stamps for some mailing purposes.
+stamps for some mailing purposes, when those were current.
 Military mail sent from regular

 bases in non-combat zones uses standard U.S. postage.
 Military mail